 IAS Authorization via AMS beta

-CAP applications using Identity Authentication Service (IAS) for authentication have to manage authorization via Authorization Management Service (AMS) which is also part of SAP Cloud Identity Services (SCI).
+CAP applications using Identity Authentication Service (IAS) for authentication must manage authorization via Authorization Management Service (AMS), which is also part of SAP Cloud Identity Services (SCI).

 Streamlined AMS Integration